Maersk Air: New subsidiaries, at home and abroad

 Maersk Air also decided to enter the British market.
-It bought part of the Plimsoll Line, which again bought Birmingham Executive Airways (BEA) and Brymon Airways.
-After a merger into Brymon European Airways and subsequent demerger, Maersk Air UK was founded on the foundations of BEA.
+It bought part of the Plimsoll Line, which in turn bought Birmingham Executive Airways (BEA) and Brymon Airways.
+After a merger as Brymon European Airways and subsequent demerger, Maersk Air UK was founded on the assets of BEA.
 It operated a series of international and domestic services out of Birmingham Airport, initially with a fleet of three Jetstream 31 and three BAC One-Elevens.
-Maersk signed a franchise agreement in which Maersk Air UK would fly with British Airways livery and flight codes, but at their own expense and their own aircraft and crew.
-The 1-11s were replaced with Boeing 737-500s in 1996.
+Maersk signed a franchise agreement by virtue of which Maersk Air UK would fly with British Airways livery and flight codes, but at their own expense and with their own aircraft and crew.
+In 1996 the 1-11s were replaced by Boeing 737-500s.
 Bombardier CRJ200s were introduced two years later.

-Maersk also secured a 49-percent stake in Estonian Air, after having beaten SAS in a privatization tender.
-Two of Maersk Air's Fokker 50s were leased to Estonian Air, who also took delivery of two 737-500s, replacing the older Soviet fleet.
+Maersk also secured a 49% stake in Estonian Air, after having beaten SAS in a privatization tender.
+Two of Maersk Air's Fokker 50s were leased to Estonian Air, who also took delivery of two 737-500s, replacing the old fleet of Soviet origin.